input-output-hk/mithril/docs/website/blog/2026-01-06-dmq-testing-program.md

 #### Rollout plan

-The roll-out plan of the DMQ network is the following:
+The rollout plan of the DMQ network is the following:

 - [ ] **Distribution +1**: `unstable` on the `pre-release-preview` network
-  - [ ] Activation of DMQ on the `pre-release-preview` network
+  - [ ] DMQ activation on the `pre-release-preview` network
   - [ ] Release of a guide for setting up a DMQ node in the SPO infrastructure
   - [ ] 4-6 weeks testing program with selected SPOs
 - [ ] **Distribution +2**: `stable` on the `release-preprod` and `release-mainnet` networks with fallback
-  - [ ] Activation of DMQ on the `release-preprod` and `release-mainnet` networks
+  - [ ] DMQ activation on the `release-preprod` and `release-mainnet` networks
   - [ ] Activation of the fallback to the legacy signature registration mechanism for all SPOs
   - [ ] Release of an updated guide for setting up a DMQ node in the SPO infrastructure
   - [ ] Monitoring and support for SPOs running DMQ nodes